 Sunlight : 50 ~ 75% daily.

-In orchid nurseries, nets are cast above the plants to create a semi-shaded environment (lath houses).
+In orchid farms, nets are cast above the plants to create a semi-shaded environment (lath houses).
 This creates an environmental condition of 50 ~ 70% sunlight, which is conducive for growth and flowering and prevents leaves and flowers from sunburns.
 Unfortunately, such measures are not practical for most private collectors or home growers yet this does not mean that Dendrobiums can be deprived of sunlight.
 Sunlight is still the most important element, alongside water, to ensure a healthy plant and its flowering.
-For non-nursery environments, Dendrobiums should be exposed to at least 8 hours of sunlight a day.
+Dendrobiums should be exposed to at least 8 hours of sunlight a day.
 Look out for areas in your garden or home that are adequately exposed to the sun.

 Watering is slightly trickier than sunlight, as it depends on environmental factors and pot medium.
 On a serious note, incorrect watering can induce plant death.
 Bear in mind that excessive watering induces root rot which promotes fungal growth, and other symptomatic issues (which is more detrimental than watering too little).
 That is why proper orchid pots are porous to allow excess water to sieve through.
 Moreover, Dendrobiums are typically grown in charcoal – just the right type of pot medium that does not retains excess water, and allows roots to “breathe”.